I was trying to install the latest NVIDIA graphics driver on a machine. When I ran the installer, it would complain like this:

 However, the tool asks you to answer quite a few questions to go through with the module installation.

 A highly recommended improvement to CPAN module installation is to use cpanminus.
-To do this first install cpanminus using cpan:

 $ cpan App::cpanminus